evanvolgas/reflectedintelligence/_posts/2025-05-03-reflective-intelligence-in-llms.md

 ### Conceptual Distinction

 Reflected intelligence refers to the knowledge and patterns an LLM has absorbed from its training data.
 In essence, an LLM's responses are a reflection of the text and information in its corpus.
 For example, a model like GPT-3 or GPT-4 can answer trivia, explain concepts, or imitate writing styles because it reflects the aggregate intelligence present in its human-written training text.
 This makes the model appear intelligent by echoing learned information.
 However, by default the model does not truly understand or evaluate its own outputs; it generates answers in a single pass, without deliberation or self-critique.
+(For a philosophical exploration of this mirroring phenomenon, see our [earlier article on reflected intelligence](/not_beam/ri/2025/04/23/reflected-intelligence-when-ai-holds-up-the-mirror.html).)

 **Accessible Analogy**: Reflected intelligence is like a mirror that perfectly reflects what it sees without understanding the image.
 It's comparable to a student who memorizes facts for an exam without grasping the underlying principles—they can reproduce information accurately but cannot reason about it when confronted with novel situations.